AniList/submission-manual/docs/criteria.md

 There is a limitation on manhua that can be accepted to the site, notably they should be professionally published works through a reputable Chinese publisher.

 ::: tip
-Refer to the [Web Platform List](w#) for a list of most major professional publishers.
+Refer to the [Web Platform List](./criteria.html#web-platform-examples) for a list of most major professional publishers.
 :::

 ::: warning
-Works should _**not**_ be published through self-publishing platforms such as [Tapas.io](http://tapas.io).
+Works should _**not**_ be published through self-publishing platforms such as [Tapas.io](https://tapas.io).
 This condition can be waived if an official adaptation/translation of existing professionally published material is being legally hosted on one of these sites or if the title in question is later picked up by a professional publisher _**of the same language.**_
 :::

 [Sina Weibo Manhua](http://manhua.weibo.com/), [Douban eBook publications](https://read.douban.com/) \(and other companies like them\) are generally acceptable as they review titles before deciding to publish them on their platforms.

 ::: tip
-At times, you will see works often listed with three separate authorship entries on sites like [QQ](http://ac.qq.com/), which can be linked to the below [AniList](http://anilist.co) roles.
+At times, you will see works often listed with three separate authorship entries on sites like [QQ](http://ac.qq.com/), which can be linked to the below [staff roles](./submissions.html#staff-role).
 This could mean multiple ‘Story’ credits.

 作者 - Story
 图 - Art